How To Create An XML Sitemap Using The SEO Spider

 3) Select ‘Pages’ To Include

 Only HTML pages included in the ‘internal’ tab with a ‘200’ OK response from the crawl will be included in the XML sitemap as default.
 So you don’t need to worry about redirects (3XX), client side errors (4XX Errors, like broken links) or server errors (5XX) being included in the sitemap.
+However, you can select to include them optionally, as in some scenarios you may require them.

 Pages which are blocked by robots.txt, set as ‘noindex’, have been ‘canonicalised’ (the canonical URL is different to the URL of the page), paginated (URLs with a rel=“prev”) or PDFs are also not included as standard.
 This can all be adjusted within the XML Sitemap ‘pages’ configuration, so simply select your preference.